 The population of Dukedom has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.

 The people who call Dukedom home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dukedom residents report their race to be White.
-Important ancestries of people in Dukedom include German, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+Important ancestries of people in Dukedom include Dutch, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Dukedom is English.
 Other important languages spoken here include Langs. of India and Slavic languages.